mnadel/pm5/README.md

 A Bluetooth Low-Energy (BLE) Central device that connects to a Concept2 PM5 and receives workout summary data.

-Ultimate goal is to upload workout data to Logbook (currently awaiting OAuth2 application creds from Concept2) -- i.e. phone-less integration with Concept2's Logbook.
+Ultimate goal is to upload workout data to Logbook (currently awaiting OAuth2 application creds from Concept2), i.e. a phone-less integration with Concept2's Logbook.

 # Installing